sSharonV/SOS-Offline-LiveCD/Online Setup/README.md

 	systemctl start docker
 	```
 - I've wrapped this with `create_new_fs.sh` and included it with my online environment build-folder (`config/includes.chroot_after_packages/mnt/create_new_fs.sh`)
-	> I think it's simplify the updating phase of `docker.fs`
+	> I think it simplifies the updating phase of `docker.fs`
-- After checking the image size (244Mb), let's add some extra space (~56Mb) which sums up to total 314,572,800 bits
+- After checking the image size (244Mb), let's add some extra space (~56Mb) which sums up to a total 314,572,800 bits
-- Now the pull command will succesfully pull the image
+- Now the pull command will successfully pull the image
 	![alt text](https://github.com/sSharonV/SOS-Offline-LiveCD/blob/main/images/online/sucess_dissect_pull.jpg)

 - Then run it using the following command:
 	```bash
 	docker run -it --rm -v /mnt:/mnt:ro ghcr.io/fox-it/dissect
 	```
-	>From my experience it's nessecary to run it once before saving the new `docker.fs`.
+	>From my experience it's necessary to run it once before saving the new `docker.fs`.

 	![alt text](https://github.com/sSharonV/SOS-Offline-LiveCD/blob/main/images/online/usable_dissect.jpg)

 ##### Overwrite old `docker.fs` in `config/` in build-folder
 - before proceeding execute `systemctl stop docker` && `umount /var/lib/docker`.
 - Run python http-server (`python3 -m http.server -d /var/lib/ 8000`) to transfer the updated `docker.fs` from the booted live-cd into your online environment build-folder.
-	>You can install it on the live-cd during the development phase - it will be deleted on resets if python is not really nessecary for you.
+	>You can install it on the live-cd during the development phase - it will be deleted on resets if python is not necessary for you.
-- Once you've done transferring new `docker.fs`, just overwrite the old one located in `config/includes.chroot_after_packages/var/lib`.
+- Once you've done transferring the new `docker.fs`, just overwrite the old one located in `config/includes.chroot_after_packages/var/lib`.

 #### Build - V2
->After checking my self im sure that 2 packages are not cached during build process: `liblzo2-2` and `squashfs-tools`
+>After checking myself I'm sure that 2 packages are not cached during the build process: `liblzo2-2` and `squashfs-tools`
 - I added it with `for_offline.list.chroot` to make sure you don't miss it.

-- Now we can look at our `config/` directory after we done some changes to handle new docker image installation
+- Now we can look at our `config/` directory after we have made some changes to handle the new docker image installation
 ```bash
 config/
 ├── hooks